DIY AI Transformation vs Consultant: 2026 Cost Compared

 What's the difference between DIY platforms and AI consultants?

 A DIY AI transformation platform sells you a tool that does the work; a consultant sells you a person who does the work using their tools.
-The platform is faster on diagnosis (minutes vs weeks), cheaper for a single process ($39 to $129 monthly subscription vs $30K+ engagement), and produces a structurally similar deliverable (current-state BPMN, target-state BPMN, ESSII analysis, tool recommendations, roadmap).
+The platform is faster on diagnosis (minutes vs weeks), cheaper for a single process ($49 one-time vs $30K+ engagement), and produces a structurally similar deliverable (current-state BPMN, target-state BPMN, ESSII analysis, tool recommendations, roadmap).
 The consultant adds: senior judgement on edge cases, change-management facilitation, and political cover when the recommendation is unpopular.
-The hybrid pattern most mid-market SMBs land on is platform for the analysis and deliverable, with consultant for 1 to 2 days of executive-readout and change-management coaching.
+The hybrid pattern most mid-market SMBs land on involves using the platform for the analysis and deliverable, and hiring a consultant for 1 to 2 days of executive-readout and change-management coaching.

 How do I know if my internal operations lead has the capability to run this DIY?